MyBpoConsultant/mautic-documentation/pages/12.Plugins/19.VTiger/docs.en.md

 -------------------

 ## Mautic - vtiger CRM plugin
+* As of April 8, 2020, This plugin only works with Vtiger Cloud Version and does not work with Vtiger Open Source.
+However, if you wish to use Vtiger Cloud, there are sync services that use the Api of Mautic and Open Source version of Vtiger (LeadsBridge, Zapier, Integromat, etc).

 This plugin can push a contact to the vTiger CRM when a contact makes some action.

 If you don't have a vTiger CRM account yet, [create it][vTiger-crm].